 Note that school projects will not have code publicly available.
 For a full list of school projects not showcased here, you can go to my project journal!

-This was a school project for UC Berkeley's CS 61C, Great Ideas in Computer Architecture (Machine Structures).
-Made a NumPy library clone in C. Used SIMD and MIMD to accelerate matrix operations, with frameworks such as Intel AVX Intrinsics and OpenMP, as well as optimizations with caches and virtual memory.
-Benchmarked 110X speed up in DGEMM and 2200X in matrix exponentiation on an Intel i7-4770 processor.
-Scored on average top 100 out of 1200+ students out of multiple categories, scored top 10 in matrix unary/binary operations category.
+Achieved up to 8.2 GFLOPS DGEMM on multiple core Intel i7-4770 processor (28% of theoretical peak) using OpenMP and Intel AVX, FMA in C. This was a school project for UC Berkeley's CS 61C, Great Ideas in Computer Architecture (Machine Structures) where we built a simple NumPy clone.
+Benchmarked 110X speed up in DGEMM and 2200X in matrix exponentiation against scalar reference implementation.
+Scored on average top 100 out of 1200+ students out of multiple categories, scored top 10 in matrix elementwise operations category.

 This was a school project for UC Berkeley's CS 61C, Great Ideas in Computer Architecture (Machine Structures).
 Designed a CPU with datapath, control logic, and memory fully implemented in Logisim following the RISC-V 32-bit ISA.
 Design scored top 100 out of 1200+ students based on how many logic gates were efficiently used.